rocky-linux/documentation/docs/guides/security/pam.md

 ### `pam_time`

-The `pam_time` module allows to limit the access times to services managed by PAM.
+The `pam_time` module allows you to limit the access times to services managed by PAM.

 To activate it, edit `/etc/pam.d/system-auth` and add: